https://static.wixstatic.com/media/5d3363_3d29ba98d2f7485e8a1b9298dd61ff92~mv2.png

 GROOMING

 Firstly, leaves and other organic materials will degrade your surface and shorten its longevity - so pick them up, or better still, use a leaf vac.
-If left on the arena, they will degrade and change the composition of the surface.
+If left in the arena, they will degrade and alter the surface composition.
 Remove manure deposited on the arena surface before it gets mixed in.
 Manure will break down into fine particles, contributing to the dust problem.
-Tip: Use a cable tie and an old duvet cover as a collection bag with a leaf vacuum to complete the job in one go.
+Tip: Use a cable tie and an old duvet cover as a collection bag, then use a leaf vacuum to complete the job in one go.
 Ensure the leaves are not wet!
 Check that your drainage points are clear of organic material as well, so the water can flow freely.

-Unkept surfaces contribute to uneven surfaces, which have been found to suggest that horses modify their gaits based on the small changes in the surface, so it is always best to keep it uniform across the whole arena to achieve optimal riding performance.
+Uneven surfaces can lead horses to modify their gaits in response to small changes, so it is always best to keep the surface uniform across the whole arena to achieve optimal riding performance.
 Spend time on the tracks around the outside, where the coach stands and shift your jumps/course/setup regularly.

 https://static.wixstatic.com/media/066e2c_6a7fcb7df4f048099499eddbdebba4c0~mv2.png